jtdaugherty/brick/docs/guide.rst

 Wide Character Support and the TextWidth class
 ==============================================

-Brick supports rendering wide characters in all widgets, and the brick editor supports entering and editing wide characters.
+Brick attempts to support rendering wide characters in all widgets, and the brick editor supports entering and editing wide characters.
 Wide characters are those such as many Asian characters and emoji that need more than a single terminal column to be displayed.

-Brick relies on `vty's multi-column character support`_ to determine the column width of each character rendered, but this requires some additional configuration.
-Read the details there to configure the correct widths for your terminal.
+Unfortunatley, there is not a fully correct solution to determining the character width that the user's terminal will use for a given character.
+The current recommendation is to avoid use of wide characters due to these issues.
+If you still must use them, you can read `vty`_'s documentation for options that will affect character width calculations.

 As a result of supporting wide characters, it is important to know that computing the length of a string to determine its screen width will